 Note: Do not double dose.
 Taking too much bupropion at one time can cause serious reactions, including seizures.

 If all goes well and you are successful in quitting, you should plan to stay on the bupropion for 7-12 weeks.
-Your doctor may recommend a longer course of treatment, however, depending on your circumstances.
+Your doctor may recommend staying on treatment for 6 moths after quitting, depending on your circumstances.

 Most people do not have side effects from taking bupropion for smoking cessation.
 If side effects do occur, they can usually be minimized.
 In addition, side effects are most often temporary, lasting only as long as you are taking the medication.